kandybaby/S3mediaArchival/guides/Installation.md

 2. Pull the image using the following command: ```docker pull ghcr.io/kandybaby/s3mediaarchival:latest```
 3. You could alternatively use ```docker pull ghcr.io/kandybaby/s3mediaarchival:0.1.0```, or whatever your desired version of the application is.

-### A Note on Volume Permissions

-You could end up with issues where docker attempts to read or write to the directories you have mapped, if docker does not have permission to do so.
-This probably won't be a problem, but if you are on MacOS or Windows, you can navigate to the "Resources" > "File Sharing" section of the settings on docker desktop to add the volumes.
-On windows, running docker desktop as admin can help.

-Permission issues tend to be different on linux, and if you are using linux I am going to assume you understand how users and groups work.
-You are able to use --user flag in the docker run command to set which user:group the container will use.
-Alternatively, if you are using linux and do not understand users / groups, I would highly recommend it you look it up, but for now, if you add ```--user "$(id -u):$(id -g)``` to your docker run command will probably fix any permission issues.

-MacOS users can also attach the ```--user "$(id -u):$(id -g)``` flag to their docekr run if they continue to have issues.

 ### Docker Run

 You are now ready to run the application.
 You will need to construct the following command to run in your cmd or terminal.